dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable**:

+    1. Let `T` be the static type of the variable `p` declares or assigns to.

-    1. If the runtime type of `v` is not a subtype of the static type of the variable that `p` refers to then the match fails.
+    2. If the runtime type of `v` is not a subtype of `T` then the match fails.

-    2. Otherwise, store `v` in `p`'s variable and the match succeeds.
+    3. Otherwise, store `v` in `p`'s variable and the match succeeds.

 *   **Parenthesized**: Match the subpattern against `v` and succeed if it matches.